 9. Negative comments, (boss, elected officials, your business)

 10. Bragging about your accomplishments or how great you are.
-11. Hanging with the same people the entire event.

 12. Ignoring people who are trying to engage with you.